 The garments are scanned by the quality checker who checks each garment with the tech pack.
 In case of slightest flaw, it is returned back to the line for rework.

 Along with inhouse QC, external audits are also conducted.

 Then the garment undergoes a series of finishing procedures from thread cutting to pressing, setting into right shape.

 Finally the garments are packaged as per packing instructions provided by the buyer and contained in cartons and made ready for delivery to freight forwarder (FF) along with all the documentation.

 From FF, goods are shipped or aired depending on the mode mutually decided by buyer and vendor.

 The story does not end here!!!
 Keep waiting for the next blog where we will talk about how this merchandise moves to our nearest retail outlet and what all planning goes into it.

 Supriya Ghurye is the founder and owner of Fuel4Fashion.
-She is a Freelance Fashion Designer, Sourcing and Manufacturing Consultant helping fashion brands to plan, design and develop new collections with small quantity garment manufacturing.
-Fuel4Fashion social links: Twitter, Pinterest Instagram
+She is a Freelance Fashion Designer and Brand Consultant helping fashion brands to create great products from idea to launch.
+Fuel4Fashion social links: Twitter, Pinterest, Instagram